What’s next in grocery’s pandemic-fueled digital transformation

 Emphasis on Pricing

-Pricing remains a top consideration for consumers, and this won’t change as we roll into 2021.
+Pricing remains a top consideration for consumers, and this won’t change in 2021.
 Trends show grocery consumers are less likely to pay premium prices, especially on commodity items.
 In order to win over price aware consumers, grocery retailers have to strengthen their price perception and closely monitor their competitive positioning.

 This means leveraging customer data to run more effective promotions, create profitable markdown plans and be competitive with prices on the items that matter most to consumers (all of which is what Revionics was created to do for retailers).